Jigyasa-G/WDP_GreenTech/workshop/README.md

 *I am gonna make a Kahoot for this part*

-## Next steps

 ## Optional Transfer knowledge activity

-Now that you have learned a little more about the use of machine learning and how it can help us achieve a more sustainable life, use this workshop to teach your friends or colleagues to raise awareness about the use of renewable energy.
+Now that you have learned a little more about the use of machine learning and how it can help us achieve a more sustainable life, use this workshop to teach your friends or colleagues to raise awareness about the use of renewable energy with this [slides](./Slides.pptx).

 ## Feedback